 You would think they’d be able to land the best player from the state of Oklahoma with regularity, right?
 Well, not this time.

-Four-star safety Kendal Daniels, one of the nation’s best in the 2021 recruiting class, won’t be playing in Norman.
-Instead, the Texas A&M Aggies were able to swoop in and nab Daniels in August 2020.
+Four-star safety Kendal Daniels, one of the nation's best in the 2021 recruiting class, won't be playing in Norman.
+Instead, the in-state rival Oklahoma State Cowboys were able to nab the defensive back after his release from Texas A&M.

 Daniels attended Beggs High School and has been a standout player on the field for years.

-Alabama, Auburn, Baylor, Clemson, Florida State, Georgia, Kansas, LSU, Notre Dame, Oklahoma State, Oregon, TCU, Tulsa, and USC gave the safety a scholarship offer.
+There were several other teams that reached out to Daniels, including Alabama, Auburn, Baylor, Clemson, Colorado, Florida State, Georgia, Georgia Tech, Iowa State, Kansas, LSU, Michigan State, Minnesota, Nebraska, Notre Dame, Oklahoma, Oregon, TCU, Texas Tech, Tulsa, USC, and Virginia.
 Arkansas also expressed interest.

 Kendal Daniels Highlights